Commonhold explained: What it is and what it means for leaseholders (2025 update)

 • The commonhold association will have at least two directors, these can be unit owners, or external professionals can be employed.

-• The directors of the commonhold association decide how much money unit owners will need to contribute to cover the costs of repairing and maintaining the commonhold.
+• The directors of the commonhold association decide how much money unit owners will need to contribute to cover the ongoing costs of repairing and maintaining the commonhold.
 They can also decide to manage the building themselves or appoint a managing agent to do it.

 • Unit owners can participate in the commonhold association and vote on decisions like who to appoint as a director and whether to make building improvements, such as EV charging points.